danelahman/temporal-millet/README.md

 On the other hand, such temporal resources can be eliminated (i.e., unboxed) with the `unbox e` command, where `e` is some `[rho]a`-typed expression that has to have been created/brought into scope within `rho` amount of computation before `unbox` is called.
 In this case, the `unbox` command returns a value of type `a`.

-Time is progressed, so that further `unbox` es become possible, by either using the `delay tau` command in your code, to delay the execution of the program's continuation by `tau` time units, or by making calls to algebraic operations as discussed below, each of which performs a prescribed grade amount of computation.
+The grade counter is advanced, so that further `unbox`es become possible, by either using the `delay tau` command in your code, to delay the execution of the program's continuation by `tau` grade units, or by making calls to algebraic operations as discussed below, each of which performs a prescribed grade amount of computation.

-See [this](main/examples/delay.mlt) example for a demonstration how the `box`, `unbox`, and `delay` commands are supposed to be used.
+See [this](examples/delay.mlt) example for a demonstration how the `box`, `unbox`, and `delay` commands are supposed to be used.

 ## Algebraic effects and effect handlers in Temporal Millet